chromium/chromium/tools/metrics/histograms/README.md

 expiry or deprecating the metric.

 Histograms must have a primary owner and may have secondary owners.
-A primary owner is a Googler with an @google.com or @chromium.org email address, e.g.
+A primary owner is a Googler with an `@google.com` or `@chromium.org` email address, e.g.
-<owner>lucy@chromium.org</owner>, who is ultimately responsible for maintaining
-the metric.
-Secondary owners may be other individuals, team mailing lists, e.g.
-<owner>my-team@google.com</owner>, or paths to OWNERS files, e.g.
+`<owner>lucy@chromium.org</owner>`, who is ultimately responsible for maintaining the metric.
+Secondary owners may be other individuals familiar with the implementation or the semantics of the metric, or a dev team mailing list, e.g. `<owner>my-team@google.com</owner>`, or paths to OWNERS files, e.g.
-<owner>src/directory/OWNERS</owner>.
+`<owner>src/directory/OWNERS</owner>`.
+Do not put a `@chromium.org` group containing public users as an owner, since users of a feature have no knowledge of the codebase, can't perform any of the maintenance duties, nor should they be notified of any change to the histogram.

 It's a best practice to list multiple owners, so that there's no single point of failure for histogram-related questions and maintenance tasks.
 If you are